 - Now gradually pour the milk into the batter: the mixture should not be too thick or too runny.

-- Lastly, add baking soda and lemon juice (on top of baking soda so it bubbles).
+- Lastly, add baking soda and lemon juice (on top of baking soda so it forms bubbles).
 This will make waffles rise.

 - Spray the waffle iron with non-stick cooking spray (or vegetable oil), then pour about 2 tablespoons of batter for each waffle and cook for a few minutes until they're golden brown and don’t stick to the iron anymore.